|

 Madding

-During the second World War, number 6 Abbey Square was requisitioned from Messrs Douglas, Minshull and Co. to become the Air Raid Precautions Office.
-Circulars from the Home Office were continuously received here by the Emergency Committee, with instructions for setting up public shelters, school shelters, decontamination posts, first aid posts and the like.
-The ARP (air raid precaution) equipment itself was stored at nearby Folliot House in Northgate Street.
+During the Second World War, number six Abbey Square was requisitioned from architects Messrs Douglas, Minshull and Co. to become the city's ARP (air raid precautions) office.
+Circulars from the Home Office were continuously received here by the Emergency Committee, with instructions for setting up public shelters, school shelters, decontamination posts, first aid stations and the like.
+The ARP equipment itself was stored at nearby Folliot House in Northgate Street.

 The Little Abbey Court